whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Corro, Dun of Cass Merides, waiting by the gate, watched his lifelong enemies approach with admiration and cold hatred.
 For a moment Corro closed his eyes, summoning his _imtir_, his internal sensory mnemonic store of memory.
 Complex, distinctive, disturbing images populated the great chambers of his mind, each the index of some part of Corro&#8217;s lifetime of learning and action.
 When he opened his eyes again, the mnemonics shifted, some opening and some receding, finding attachment points in his field of vision.
 He beheld the Tonor&oacute;nos with an overlay of augmented understanding, knowing the names and reputations of men he had scarcely met, knowing scraps and streaks of their histories, reputed moves and styles of fighting.
 He knew too the names of his comrades they had killed.

 Corro knew that many of the Tonor&oacute;nos regarded him with knowledge equally extensive.
 This was the Humano way.
-However - and with no arrogance whatsoever - he judged his own _imtir_ to be one of the finest present.
+However—and with no arrogance whatsoever—he judged his own _imtir_ to be one of the finest present.

 Corro, his lean face closed, watched Heitor with iron eyes.
 Heitor&#8217;s father Greguru was one of the names matched to Dun Heitor.
 Greguru had died fourteen years before, standing against Heitor in single combat.
 When Heitor raised his own eyes of hawk-yellow and their gazes crossed, the clash echoed through Corro&#8217;s _imtir_.